Spousal Maintenance (Alimony)

-In Washington, there is no magic formula for spousal maintenance.
-This is one place where it's up to some creative lawyering on both sides.
+In Washington state, there is no magic formula for alimony and spousal maintenance.
+This is one place where it’s up to some creative lawyering on both sides.
 There are a number of factors that are considered and a wide range of possible outcomes.

 The idea behind maintenance is that the non-wage-earning spouse, or lower-wage-earning spouse, is entitled to receive money for some period of time in order to allow that spouse to get back into the work force or to build an asset base.
 In some cases, a non-wage-earning spouse may be too old or otherwise unable to get into the work force.
 In these cases, long-term maintenance can be the result, depending on the length of the marriage.